Scientific Name

 How to Grow and Care

-Aloes are very forgiving plants, and a well-grown plant can be quite beautiful.
+Aloes are very forgiving plants.
 However, as with all succulents, they must never be allowed to sit in stagnant water, and the plants should be carefully monitored to watch for signs of overwatering.
-These succulents prefer warmer temperatures of 70 to 80 ºF/ (21 to 27 ºC) but will survive down to 40 ºF (4.5 ºC).
+These succulents prefer warmer temperatures of 70 to 80 ºF/ (21 to 27 ºC) but will survive to 40 ºF (4.5 ºC).
 A well-drained potting mix is essential.
 Use a cactus or succulent mix.
 Feed with a cactus fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant.

 Aloes are not particularly fast-growing and will only rarely need repotting.
 Repot plants in the spring that are tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.

-During the repotting of a larger plant, it is possible to divide the root ball carefully.
+When repotting a larger plant, dividing the root ball carefully is possible.
 Some kinds of Aloe will send off off-sets that can be potted independently.

 See more at How to Grow and Care for Aloe.